caiocvelasco/project02-docker-dbt-DuckDB-medallion-kimball-postgres/dbt_2_transformation/README.md

 1. **Install dbt**: The Dockerfile and Docker Compose file will do this for you.
 2. **Configure database connection**: The `profiles.yml` was created inside a `.dbt` folder in the same level as the `docker-compose.yml`.
 It defines connections to your data warehouse.
 It also uses environment variables to specify sensitive information like database credentials (which in this case is making reference to the `.env` file that is being ignored by `.gitignore`, so you should have one in the same level as the `docker-compose.yml` - as shown in the folder structure above.)
 3. **Install dbt packages**: Never forget to run `dbt deps` so that dbt can install the packages within the `packages.yml` file.
-4. **Run DBT**: Once dbt is installed and configured, you can use it to build your dbt models.
+4. **Run dbt**: Once dbt is installed and configured, you can use it to build your dbt models.
 Use the `dbt run` command to run the models against your database and apply transformations.

-### Ingestion Step
+### Transformation Step

 **Steps Summary**
 The step-by-step migration will be done for one table in Bronze.
 Then, we need to replicate for all the other tables.